researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 The java application that runs a bot is usually a spring-boot application that loads all the necessary config and then starts the bot.
 For examples, look at the existing [Bot Apps](src/main/java/won/bot/app).

-The [base bot](/src/main/java/won/bot/base) consists of several interfaces and classes that build upon each other.
-The `Bot` interface extends the `OwnerCallback` interface and is partially implemented in the abstract `BaseBot` class, which represents the minimal viable bot.
+The [base bot](src/main/java/won/bot/framework/bot/base/) consists of several interfaces and abstract classes that build upon each other.
+The `Bot` interface extends the `OwnerCallback` interface and is partially implemented in the abstract `BaseBot` class, which describes the methods needed for a minimal viable bot.
 This is extended by the `BasicServiceBot`, which adds the functionality needed to connect to a node and interact with atoms.
 The next layer are the `ScheduledActionBot` and the `TriggeredBot`, which add Spring task scheduling with [triggers](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/scheduling/Trigger.html).
 This is then extended by the `EventBot`, which adds the event listener structure described here.

 Furthermore, the `FactoryBot` builds upon the `EventBot` and adds some additional functionality for creating `FactoryAtoms`.
-However, due to general changes in the last year, we recommend using an `EventBot` and creating atoms as needed instead of using a factory atom.
+This results in a different structure in which a matching query can be used to filter which atoms are sent to the bot by the matcher.
+It also creates an additional atom representing the bot that may be visible to other users.
+See the [TaxiBot](https://github.com/researchstudio-sat/won-transport/blob/master/won-taxi-bot/src/main/java/won/transport/taxi/bot/impl/TaxiBot.java) for a possible use for `FactoryBot`.

 <!-- TODO: bot lifecycle -->